tdda/tdda/doc/source/gentest.md

      cls.duration) = exec_command(cls.command, cls.cwd)
 ```

-When the code doesn't generate any files that need to be checked,
+When the code doesn’t generate any files that need to be checked,
-there's then a single test for each of the four checks mentioned
+there’s then a single test for each of the four checks mentioned
 above:

 * First, there was no exception (in which case, `self.exc` will be `None`):